Welcome to the Department of Public Health

 At WKU, students learn from expert faculty.
 All public health faculty hold top academic credentials and professional qualifications in public health and related disciplines.
-We also recognize that there is much we can learn from those who are health practitioners as well.
+We also recognize there is much we can learn from those who are health practitioners as well.
 By combining industry knowledge with academic credentials, students learn firsthand from practicing public health experts, attorneys, environmental health specialists, emergency managers, and healthcare administrators with many years of experience in public health, environmental health, and the healthcare industry.